URIEL+: Enhancing Linguistic Inclusion and Usability in a Typological and Multilingual Knowledge Base: Downstream Tasks

 A 10$\times$ \uriel{} loss scaling factor was used as it provided the best results in \citealp{adilazuarda2024lingualchemy}.

 \paragraph{Experimental Settings for \proxylm{}} The proxy regressor in \proxylm{} had two different datasets: an English-centric dataset borrowed from the MT560 dataset \cite{gowda-etal-2021-many} and a Many-to-many languages dataset borrowed from the NUSA dataset \cite{cahyawijaya-etal-2023-nusawrites}.
-The Many-to-many languages dataset had the language Batak which does not have an ISO 639-3 code. \citealp{anugraha2024proxylm} used the code ``bhp'' for Bima, a Batak family member, which has a glottocode equivalent: ``bima1247''.
+The Many-to-many languages dataset contained the language Batak which does not have an ISO 639-3 code. \citealp{anugraha2024proxylm} used the code “bhp” for Bima, a Batak family member, which has a glottocode equivalent: “bima1247”.
 We used the Ensemble model, which performed best for \proxylm{}.
-Hyperparameters of the proxy regressor were the same as in \citealp{anugraha2024proxylm}.
+The hyperparameters of the proxy regressor were the same as in \citealp{anugraha2024proxylm}.